EcoJulia/Phylo.jl/README.md

 ## Project Status

-The package is tested against the current Julia `0.6` release, and `nightly` on Linux, OS X, and Windows.
-It is currently broken on nightly due to other package failures, but this will (hopefully!) be fixed soon...
+The package is tested against the current Julia `0.6` release, and `nightly` (0.7-beta) on Linux, OS X, and Windows.
+It is currently broken on 0.7-beta, probably due to other package failures, but this will (hopefully!) be fixed soon...

 ## Contributing and Questions